MileHacker Logo

 • Plan day trips in advance, especially during peak season.

-• Consider a local guide for insights into history and culture.
+• Consider a local guide for understanding history and culture.

 • Learn a few basic Italian phrases for daily interactions.